ABPN Certification Testing

 First-time test takers must create a Pearson VUE web account.
 When creating your account and scheduling your test, you will need your ABPN identification number (provided by the ABPN) and a valid email address.

 Examination score reports will not be issued upon completion of this exam.
-They will be mailed within six to eight weeks.
+They will be mailed within six to twelve weeks.

 The American Board of Psychiatry and Neurology® and the seal are registered trademarks of the American Board of Psychiatry and Neurology, Inc. Use of the trademark and seal is prohibited without the express permission of the American Board of Psychiatry and Neurology, Inc. © 2004 American Board of Psychiatry and Neurology, Inc.